Osaka Aquarium Kaiyukan: Architecture and name

 Description of acrylic glass.
 The amount of acrylic glass used in the Osaka Aquarium was 1.5 times the annual world production at that time.

 The Osaka Aquarium Kaiyukan's conceptual design, architecture, and exhibit design was led by Peter Chermayeff of Peter Chermayeff LLC while at Cambridge Seven Associates.
-Peter Chermayeff also built the Lisbon Oceanarium in Portugual and other buildings.
+Peter Chermayeff also built the Lisbon Oceanarium in Portugal and other buildings.

 The three color schemes that characterise the exterior of the building mimic the union of earth, water, and fire.
 The fish mural on the exterior wall was painted by Serge Chermayeff, an English designer living in the United States, and the entire building was designed by his son, Peter, who headed the Cambridge Seven Associates Environmental Development Institute.

 Visitors first take an escalator up to the 8th floor, and then walk down a corridor to the 4th floor.
 The first three floors are machine rooms containing filtration equipment and are not open to the public.

 Unlike the usual method of filling and unloading the tank (filling from the water surface and unloading from the bottom), the water is filled from the bottom of the tank and unloaded from the top.
 This is to make it easier to collect leftover food and bodily waste floating in the tank by creating a water flow from the bottom to the top, and to increase the clarity of the water.
 Oxygen is supplied by creating artificial waterfalls.
 Most of the waterfalls are located behind the tanks, but some are visible to visitors for production.

 The tanks used in the aquarium are made of 314 tonne of acrylic glass.
 The largest single pane measures six meters by five meters by thirty centimeters and weighs roughly 10 tons.
 At the thicknesses used, regular glass would be unwieldy and would not have the desired transparency.
 About 100 acrylic panels were used to build the tank, which was produced by four companies: Mitsubishi Rayon, Nippura, Sumitomo Chemical, and Reynolds Group Holdings of the United States.

 TV personality Emiko Kaminuma stated that it was her role to decide the name "海遊館 Kaiyukan" in Japanese.
 Kaminuma, who was a member of the name selection committee among the common candidates starting from Marine, chose Kaiyukan, which had only one vote, and said, "It is better to make it an impactful "Kaiyukan'".
 Emiko Kaminuma further said, "There is no impact with a mundane name that starts with Marine.
 If it is expressed in three kanji characters, the meaning will be easier to understand, and it will have an easy-to-understand impact like Dream Factory (夢工場)."
 As a result, it does not have a name starting with Marine, which had a large number of votes, but was named Kaiyukan.